petrmichal0/Traveling/README.md

 # Traveling

 ## Project Title and Description
-Traveling is a web application designed to help users explore and plan their travel destinations.
+Traveling is a user-friendly web application that helps users create and manage packing lists for their vacations.
+Users can easily add items to their lists, filter them, check them off as they are packed, remove items, and clear the entire list when needed.

 ## Badges
 ![Static Badge](https://img.shields.io/badge/status-online-brightgreen)